geyang/waterbear/README.md

 pip install waterbear # unfortuantely, tardigrade wouldn't work.
 ```
 ## Usage
-For more usage examples, take a look at the [test.py](./waterbear/test_waterbear.py)
+For more usage examples, take a look at the [test.py](./waterbear/test_waterbear.py)!

+There are two classes, the `Bear` and the `DefaultBear`.
+Default Bear allows you to pass in a
+default factory as the first argument. `Bear` allows you do do so via a keyword argument `__default`

+Example usage below:
 ```python
 # Waterbear is a bear!
 from waterbear import Bear